SAP-samples/sme-partner-reference-application/Tutorials/04-ByD-Integration.md

             to    : 'AuthorReadingAdminRole'
         }
     ]);
-    annotate AuthorReadingManager.ProjectSummaryTasks with @(restrict : [
+    annotate AuthorReadingManager.ByDProjectSummaryTasks with @(restrict : [
         {
             grant : ['*'],
             to    : 'AuthorReadingManagerRole',